OmniTracker/Personal-Reading-List/README.md

         - Mutual distributed ledgers (aka blockchains) record transactions and ownership using pervasive, persistent, and permanent data structures replicated across numerous computers.
 The two principal technology components are public-key cryptography and ‘peer-to-peer’ or shared data storage.
 The end result is a data source that is simultaneously logically ‘central’ while technically ‘distributed’ across the computers on the network.

     15) http://nakamotoinstitute.org/static/docs/economics-of-bitcoin.pdf
-        - Economics of Bitcoin: is Bitcoin an alternative to at currencies and gold?
+        - Economics of Bitcoin: is Bitcoin an alternative to fiat currencies and gold?